Low-Level Functions

 phi

-: Wind direction values (typically in radians) for all turbines at the specified time
+: Wind direction values (in degrees) for all turbines at the specified time

 Description